Innovating for our fast-changing value chains.

-The Programme will provide participants with first-hand experience of multiple value chains and their role in our economy.
-There will be presentations on the challenges of building successful value chains and you’ll have the opportunity to talk face-to-face to the people currently making a difference.
+The Programme provides participants with first-hand experience of multiple value chains and their role in our economy.
+You could expect to hear presentations on the challenges of building successful value chains and you’ll have the opportunity to talk face-to-face to the people currently making a difference.

 A typical day on the immersion study tour.